Nelson Baptist Church

 About 60 members served in the armed forces in the First World War.
 After the War, the ‘Peace Memorial’ Pipe Organ was built to acknowledge those with links to the Church who were involved in the Great War.
 The £600 needed for the organ was raised entirely through voluntary offerings.

 In between the wars, the Church celebrated its 70th anniversary in 1921.
-Following a request from the Nelson City Council in October 1926, the Church allowed them to use a strip of land along the eastern boundary of the Church property to lay gas, water and sewage pipes as well as overhead power lines in return for £70 compensation and legal fees.
+Following a request from the Nelson City Council in October 1926, the Church allowed the Council to use a strip of land along the eastern boundary of the Church property to lay gas, water and sewage pipes as well as overhead power lines in return for £70 compensation and legal fees.
 In September 1932 the First Nelson Company of the Boys Brigade was formed at the Church to keep young men in the Church.
 They became known as the “Baptist Boys’ Brigade.”
 The Nelson Girls’ Life Brigade was formed at the Church in the same year.

 Many young people from the Church were away on war service during the Second World War, and continuity of Church services was not fully restored until 1947.